codefornl/helpradar/docs/roadmap.md

 all of these groups.
 Providing added benefit for the responding community can reduce the burden on data collectors thus increasing the chances of higher quality data.

 ## Responding professionals
-* _What can they do to make this system provide value for the responding community this closing a gap?_
+* _What can they do to (make this system) provide value for the responding community thus closing a gap?_
-* _What (information) would bring them most value?_
+* _What (information) would bring most value for profressional organisations?_
+* _What kind of visualisation of this information would aid in executing their responsiblities?_

 ## Crisis management
 * _What are the specific types of data that are relevant in scenario evaluation?_
+  * _Does the government has a taxonomy for segmenting civil organisations and is this relevant in this case?_
+  * _What kind of aid categories/classifications for initiatives are important and/or crucial to have insights in?_
+* _What kind of visualisation of this information would aid in executing their responsiblities?_
 * _Which information if relevant over time?
 And at what frequency?_
 * _What timeframes for intial delivery are we looking at right now?_
 * _Are there any other systems with which interfaces are desired?_

 ## Responding community
 * _What are their needs?_
+  * _Where do they usually lack experience?_
+* _What types of (relevant) organisations can we distinguish?_
 * _Which types of organisations in the responding community are most likely to provide help?
 This in focussing data collection effort_
+* _Which types of organisations in the responding community are most likely to be succesful in their help efforts?
+This in focussing data collection effort_
+* _At what scales are different types of organisations._

 ## Data collectors
 * _Do we have any idea or can we make an estimate of the amount of initiatives?_
 * _Would they be doing the collection from home with a mobile phone?_
 * _Is there capacity to coordinate the data collection region based?_
 * _Would a script be helpful for calling?_
-* _Is there a potential network throughout the country that can assist in the collection?_
+* _Is there a potential network throughout the country that can assist in the collection?
+VNG, Provinces, NGOs?_
 * _Could we charter people within national organisations with regional branches themselves as proxy data collectors?_

 # Non functionals